ewencai/GIFtoolsCookbook/content/AtoZ/gravity/gravityForward.rst

     - :ref:`Create a legend for the geological units in the image <objectGeneralImageCreateLegend>`
     - :ref:`Import field observed gravity anomaly data <importGravData>` (GIF format)

-**Note:** observed data were generated synthetically using the best-available density model for TKC.
+.. tip:: Observed data were generated synthetically using the best-available density model for TKC.

 .. figure:: images/TopoGeologyImage.png
     :align: center